 What We Will Do

-Our partner pastors in Marsh Harbour are passionate about seeing their communities restored.
+Our partner pastors in Marsh Harbour are passionate about seeing their communities restored after the hurricane.
 Whether it be homes, churches, businesses or schools, they are actively working to provide physical help to people whose livelihoods were impacted by Hurricane Dorian.
 Through physical labor, donation distribution and various community outreach programs they are coming alongside and supporting those directly affected by the destruction.
 They also desire to meet the spiritual needs of those whom they serve.
 With most schools shut down, churches in the area are seeking to engage local children and youth in meaningful ways.
 Service Opportunities on these Bahamas Mission Trips: Children’s ministry, feeding program support and service, sports with kids or adults; construction of homes, buildings, and a school – both simple and complex construction available.
 Community outreach may include things like using arts, music, and drama to engage children and families.

-Inquiry About Bahamas Mission Trip – Hurricane cleanup & Construction
+Inquiry About Bahamas Mission Trip – Hurricane Cleanup & Construction